Tommy Jones (quarterback): Early life

 Born the son of Tom and Meg Jones, Tommy attended Eaton High School, in Eaton, Ohio, where he was a member of the baseball, basketball and football teams.
 As a football player he passed for 1,185 yards and 19 touchdowns as a sophomore, 1,022 yards and 14 touchdowns as a junior and completed 88 of 174 passes for 1,532 yards and 18 touchdowns and rushed 67 times for 586 yards and 10 touchdowns as a senior.
-He was 25–5 as a starter during this career, going 9–1 his season year in 1997.
+He was 25–5 as a starter during this career, going 9–1 his senior year in 1997.
 After his senior season he was named a first-team Southwestern Buckeye League selection, the Richmond, IN Palladium-Item Player-of-the-Year as well as earned postseason All-America honors and was named as one of the top 90 players in the country by Tom Lemming's Prep Football Report.
 As a basketball player, he averaged over 20 points per game as a junior and senior.
 As a baseball player he was a shortstop.